aliclark/the_wooden_sword/Nothing is a Contradiction.md

 I find Hegel's dialectical relationship between being and nothingness helpful as a metaphor, but only that.
 Due to Parmenides, Frege and Russell I think it isn't quite right to say Being is definitionally in relation to Nothing.
 Just that we could explain Being after the fact using the intellectual concept of negation and the intellectual concept of Nothing, and I believe Hegel was going further than that.

-In a sense one could perhaps describe this post straightforwardly as: Parmenides' Ontology, but swapping in Frege, Russell and ultimately Satre's explanation of Nothing in place of Parmenides' one.
+In a sense one could perhaps describe this post straightforwardly as: Parmenides' Ontology, but swapping in Frege, Russell and ultimately Sartre's explanation of Nothing in place of Parmenides' one.

 However doing so leads to a philosophical contribution to Metaphysical Ontology, which is to provide a logical from-principles explanation for Actuality, and at the same time giving an explanation for why this Actuality is Uncaused and without even a prime mover.